BORN TO CLIMB

 As Lou discovered through his own climbing, Mt.
 Rainier is a gateway into the world of mountaineering; its sheer size and challenge gives climbers the experience akin to many of the world's highest ranges.
 RMI has since introduced generations of climbers to mountaineering and opened up many new guided routes on Mt.
 Rainier and around the globe.
 Many of our climbers go on to have long and successful climbing careers all over the world.
 Dick Bass, the first person to complete the Seven Summits, started his quest climbing with RMI Guide Marty Hoey on Rainier before going on to climb with many of RMI's guides on his subsequent expeditions.

-The 1970's and 1980's ushered in the era of international expeditions at RMI, one that continues today.
-Climbing along with the likes of Jim Wickwire (the first American to summit K2) and John Roskelley (who established numerous and impressive first ascents throughout the Himalaya), RMI guides could be found on expeditions to Pakistan's K2, on Nanda Devi in India, and Everest.
+The 1970s and 1980s ushered in the era of international expeditions at RMI, one that continues today.
+Climbing along with the likes of Jim Wickwire (the first American to summit K2) and John Roskelley (who established numerous and impressive first ascents throughout the Himalayas), RMI guides could be found on expeditions to Pakistan's K2, on Nanda Devi in India, and Everest.
 In 1982 Lou led an expedition to attempt Mt.
 Everest's unclimbed North Wall, climbing with a team of RMI guides including Eric Simonson, Marty Hoey, Phil Ershler, George Dunn, Joe Horiskey, and Larry Nielson (who became the first American to summit Everest without oxygen the following year).
-Returning in 1984 with his son Peter on the expedition, Lou led the First American Ascent of the North Col of Everest, when Phil Ershler successfully summited in a heroic solo summit push.
-A few years later Lou and a team of RMI guides climbed Kangchenjunga, making the First American Ascent of Kangchenjunga as well.
-It was on this expedition that Ed Viesturs, the first American to summit all 14 8,000 meter peaks without supplemental oxygen, was introduced to the Himalaya and reached the first summit of his 8,000 meter quest.
-For many years RMI Guides Ed Viesturs and Larry Nielson were the only Americans to summit Mt.
-Everest without oxygen.
+Returning in 1984 with his son Peter on the expedition, Lou led the First American Ascent of the North Col of Everest when Phil Ershler successfully summited in a heroic solo summit push.
+A few years later, Lou and a team of RMI guides climbed Kangchenjunga, making the First American Ascent of Kangchenjunga as well.
+It was on this expedition that Ed Viesturs, the first American to summit all 14 8,000-meter peaks without supplemental oxygen, was introduced to the Himalayas and reached the first summit of his 8,000-meter quest.
+RMI Guides Ed Viesturs and Larry Nielson were the only Americans to summit Mt.
+Everest without oxygen for many years.

-RMI's independent culture and guiding philosophy along with our history of notable international expeditions established us as the workplace for many of America's greatest mountaineers; over the years many of them have passed through our ranks.
-As RMI's roster grew with talented guides Lou encouraged many of them to go on to start their own guide services.
-Dozens of guide services across the country have since been established by guides who learned the ropes at RMI.
+RMI's independent culture and guiding philosophy, along with our history of notable international expeditions, established us as the workplace for many of America's greatest mountaineers; many of them have passed through our ranks over the years.
+As RMI's roster grew with talented guides, Lou encouraged many of them to start their own guide services.
+As a result, dozens of guide services across the country have since been established by guides who learned the ropes at RMI.

 Written by Dave Hahn - June 17, 2011